 The members of the association, headed by the chairman, Mr. Yoav Bar-Ze'ev, serve as a loyal support for MDA's blood services.
-Especially in those special cases of blood shortage in general, or in those special and hard-to-obtain ingredients, in particular.
-The organization holds a donation group of about 8,300 people who are ready to come at any time and respond to every call for MDA blood services, to come and donate blood and save human lives.
+Especially in those special cases of shortage of blood in general, or in those special and hard-to-obtain ingredients, in particular.
+The organization maintains a group of donors of about 8,300 people who are willing to come at any time and respond to any call from MDA's blood services, come and donate blood and save lives.

 The organization operates a group of 1,000 donors who come very often (once a month) to donate blood components using special methods, using sophisticated and computerized equipment.
 These donations, lasting about one hour each, are essential for saving the lives of children and adults with cancer undergoing complicated chemical treatments and bone marrow transplants.

-The activities of the chairman and members of the association are entirely voluntary, but in addition to the blood donations themselves, they do much to expand the circle of donors and educate the population.
+The activities of the chairman and members of the association are done entirely on a voluntary basis, and in addition to the blood donations themselves, they do much to expand the circle of donors and educate the population.

-In 1975, the Volunteer Blood Donors Association (ETH) was awarded the President's Award for Volunteer.
-Beginning in 1990, the organization began a blood education project to donate blood, in which blood donations are made to high school students in high schools.
+In 1975, the Volunteer Blood Donors Organization (ETAD) was awarded the President's Medal for Volunteerism.
+Since 1990, the organization has begun a project to educate youth to donate blood, in the framework of which blood donations are carried out among twelfth-grade students in high schools.
 As part of this activity, time is also devoted to informing and increasing young people's awareness of situations and behaviors that may endanger blood donors.
 This is in order to increase the safety of the dishes donated in the country.
 In 1998, the organization was awarded the Magen David Adom Medal for its work.

 And a little more extensively about the organization and the blood bank and its range of activities.

 From ketchup bottles to a cord blood bank

 From the very beginning of MDA's career, blood transfusions were provided in hospitals, an integral part of the organization's treatment of casualties.